The Two-Loop Ladder Diagram and Representations of U(2,2): Introduction

 (Theorem \ref{main-thm}).
 We also prove a certain non-obvious symmetry property for the operator $L^{(2)}$ (Lemma \ref{symmetry-lem}).
 This property is a direct analogue of equation (8) in \cite{DHSS} that is one of the ingredients of the proof of ``magic identities''.

-In \cite{L}, the results and techniques developed in this article will be applied to provide a mathematical interpretation of all conformal four-point integrals -- including those described by the $n$-loop ladder diagrams -- in the context of representations $U(2,2)$ and quaternionic analysis.
-Moreover, this representation-quaternionic model will give us an alternative proof of ``magic identities''.
+In \cite{L} the results and techniques developed in this article are extended to establish the ``magic identities'' for all conformal four-point integrals in the Minkowski metric case.
+In particular, we spell out the ``right'' choice of cycles of integration.
+This is done by associating to each $n$-loop box integral an equivariant operator $L^{(n)}$ on ${\cal H}^+ \otimes {\cal H}^+$ and computing the action of $L^{(n)}$ on each irreducible component in the decomposition (\ref{decomp-intro}).
 It is reasonable to expect that an even larger class of Feynman diagrams can be interpreted in the same context.

 The paper is organized as follows.
 In Section \ref{preliminaries} we establish our notations and state relevant results from quaternionic analysis.
 In Section \ref{Zh-decomp-section} we study the decomposition of a certain representation $(\varpi_2,\Zh)$ of $\mathfrak{u}(2,2)$ into irreducible components (Theorem \ref{Zh2-decomposition} and Proposition \ref{quotient-prop}).
 These results are needed to establish that the operator $L^{(2)}$ is $\mathfrak{u}(2,2)$-equivariant.
 In Section \ref{fd-section} we describe the one- and two-loop ladder integrals $l^{(1)}$ and $l^{(2)}$ represented by the one- and two-loop ladder diagrams, then we introduce equivariant operators $L^{(1)}$ and $L^{(2)}$ on ${\cal H}^+ \otimes {\cal H}^+$ corresponding to those ladder integrals.
 We also introduce auxiliary operators $\tilde L^{(2)}$ and $\mathring{L}^{(2)}$ closely related to $L^{(2)}$.
 In Section \ref{I_R-section} we determine the action of the operator $\tilde L^{(2)}$ by breaking it down as a composition of more elementary operators and using their equivariance properties (Proposition \ref{Lambda-prop} and Theorem \ref{main2-thm}).
 Section \ref{main-section} contains our main result about the action of the operator $L^{(2)}$ (Theorem \ref{main-thm}).
 We essentially compute the action of $L^{(2)}$ on certain suitably chosen generators of ${\cal H}^+ \otimes {\cal H}^+$ and reduce these calculations to the ones already performed for $\tilde L^{(2)}$.
 We also prove Lemma \ref{symmetry-lem} asserting a certain symmetry property for the operator $L^{(2)}$.